 When thinking of cutting-edge technology, legal problems are generally not one of the first areas people think of.
 With numerous rules and traditions, law is one of the hardest fields for technology firms to innovate in.
-The proper proceedings to file for bankruptcy are often unaffordable for those already struggling financially, however, this san diego bankruptcy attorney can help you to take charge of your debt–and your life–and move toward financial independence.
+The proper proceedings to file for bankruptcy are often unaffordable to those already struggling financially especially without an experienced bankruptcy attorney to guide them.
+However, this san diego bankruptcy attorney can help you to take charge of your debt–and your life–and move toward financial independence.
 Successfully navigating through this legal minefield with little money and no guidance is extremely difficult at best, so you should find a law office that is able to assist you.
 Not only will this allow you to understand the process, but it will also give you your best chance at a positive outcome.

 Upsolve is a technology non-profit that aims to help people file for personal bankruptcy and get them back on their feet.
 After answering a few questions online, you will be connected with a bankruptcy law expert who will provide guidance on filing additional forms.
 Then, after your case is reviewed, you must complete a few financial lessons to obtain a certificate that is required by the court for your debt to be discharged.
 If successful, your debt will be erased and you will have a change to move forward with your life.

 I spoke with Rohan Pavuluri, the CEO and co-founder of Upsolve, to learn more about the people they help and the services they provide.